cryptimeleon/mclwrap/README.md

 You can peform most of the installation automatically by using the [scripts/install_fast_mcljava_linux_mac.sh](scripts/install_fast_mcljava_linux_mac.sh) script contained in this repository.
 It will compile the mcl library (version v1.28) as well as the Java bindings, and move the shared library to the correct library folder.
 As a prerequisite, you need to have the `libgmp-dev` package (i.e. libgmp and the corresponding headers) installed.
-You can also run the script with an arbitrary second parameter in order to download and compile gmp from source and install it to /usr/local/{include,lib} for future use.
+You can also run the [install_mcljava_with_optimized_gmp.sh](scripts/install_mcljava_with_optimized_gmp.sh) script with an arbitrary second parameter in order to download and compile gmp from source and install it to /usr/local/{include,lib} for future use.
 You will also need `make` and `g++` (or `clang++` if using FreeBSD or OpenBSD).

 The [scripts/install_fast_mcljava_linux_mac.sh](scripts/install_fast_mcljava_linux_mac.sh) script takes the `include` path of your Java JDK as its only argument.
 The path should be given without a trailing forward slash.
-The created binary library is optimized for the specific CPU model the script was executed on and **might not work** on other, even very similar, CPUs.
+The created binary library is optimized for roughly the CPU model and operating system version the script was executed on and **might not work** on other CPUs and system versions.
 If you want the created library to be portable to other machines, use the scripts whose names contain "portable".

+Finally, the [install_mcljava_with_optimized_gmp.sh](scripts/install_mcljava_with_optimized_gmp.sh) script takes the same `include` paramter, but tries to link against an existing or compiles an optimized libgmp to or from /usr/locale/lib.
+On some systems, especially older CPUs running Linux, this can achieve additional performance compared to the install_fast_mcljava_linux_mac.sh script, while on other systems the resulting library is slower.

 ## Compiling mcl on Windows
 This is optional, but strongly recommended for full performance on modern CPUs.